orpheusdark/Lecture_notes/DE/Study_Guide.md

 > 🎓 A visual breakdown of key digital concepts discussed in this guide — ideal for quick revisions or first-time understanding.

+⭐ *Star this repository if it helped you learn!*
+📬 *Pull requests welcome for improvements or notes on future chapters!*

 > ⚠️ Note: Practice problems and circuit design exercises are essential to reinforce theoretical understanding.